 Problem: Carburator is dirty.

 Solution: The carburetor needs to be very clean, and it contains very tiny channels that get clogged.
 See a Youtube video on how to clean the carburetor on Honda engines here:

 Quite often the only thing you need to do is to unscrew the carburetor plug or bolt and clean only that.
-Make sure you clean the tiny tunnels on the screw which easily gets clogged.
+Make sure you clean the tiny tunnels on the screw which easily get clogged.
 This is a quick fix for your lawn mover that will make it start most of the time.
-Don’t buy a completely new carburetor before you tried this quick-clean-fix!
+Don’t buy a completely new carburetor before you tried this quick-clean fix!

 Problem: Speed control broken.

-Solution: Sometimes, the brake-wires needs replacing.
+Solution: Sometimes, the brake wires need replacing.
 This could also be caused by the little metal pin jumping off its seat on the carburetor.
 Check that all cables and wires are connected to the top of the carburetor.